testdodo/testdodo.github.io/README.md

 [Link](url) and ![Image](src)
 ```
+## DATA STRUCTURES
+## ALGORITHMS
+## TESTS

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more Markdown details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/testdodo/testdodo.github.io/settings/pages).
+This site uses a remote themd (Just the Docs.)
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having trouble with Pages?Email me at jasonfetzer@outlook.com and I’ll help you sort it out.